Ecdar/Ecdar-GUI/README.md

 Installation
 ----
 1. Backend:
 - a.
-If Windows: Add the 'server.exe' file from the Ecdar 0.10 Windows distribution to the '\out\production\servers\bin-Win32\' folder.
+If Windows: Add the ´server.exe´ file from the Ecdar 0.10 Windows distribution to the ´\out\production\servers\bin-Win32\´ folder.
 - b.
-If MacOS: Add the 'server' file from the Ecdar 0.10 MacOS distribution to the '/out/production/servers/bin-MacOS/' folder.
+If MacOS: Add the ´server´ file from the Ecdar 0.10 MacOS distribution to the ´/out/production/servers/bin-MacOS/´ folder.
 - c.
-If Linux: Add the 'server' file from the Ecdar 0.10 Linux distribution to the '/out/production/servers/bin-Linux/' folder.
+If Linux: Add the ´server´ file from the Ecdar 0.10 Linux distribution to the ´/out/production/servers/bin-Linux/´ folder.

 H-UPPAAL
 ----------